remoteintech/remote-jobs/README.md

 1. At least partially remote
 1. Added in alphabetical order in the list
-1. Are added with a website.
+1. Added with a website
-1. Are verified to be remote (and checked off in the table as verified)
+1. Verified to be remote (and checked off in the table as verified)

 Thanks for contributing!